sahib/misc/performance/5_concurrent.rst

 - Coroutines are lightweight threads (oh come on)
 - Coroutines are implemented completely in user space using a scheduler
 - Every detail depends on the individual programming languages' implementation
-- Goroutines are one example of a coroutine implementation.
-Fibers are another often used term.
+- »Goroutines« are one example of a coroutine implementation. »Fibers« are another often used term.
 - Not a kernel concept, kernel scheduler does not care.

 .. note::